hyperkai/django-blog/unmix-blog/README.md

 ## unmix-blog:

-"unmix-blog" has 3 tools.
-This app and gunicorn in one container and nginx in one container.
+"unmix-blog" uses 2 containers and 3 tools.
+One container has this app and gunicorn and one container has nginx.

-In total, there are 2 containers and 3 tools are unmixed in one container.

 You can only deploy this app with "docker-compose".